Kudzmat/NoseBleedSection/README.md

 ## Description

 Nosebleed Section is a Django web application that provides basketball enthusiasts with up-to-date NBA news and player statistics.
-It serves as a one-stop platform for users to stay informed about the latest happenings in the world of the National Basketball Association.
+Through the use of nba_api and beautifulsoup - it serves as a one-stop platform for users to stay informed about the latest happenings in the world of the National Basketball Association.

 ## Table of Contents